gmkhussain/frontend/README.md

 #### src/:
 "source" files to build and develop the project.
 This is where the original source files are located, before being compiled into fewer files to dist/, public/ or build/.

+NOTE: The advantage on using partials is that you can use many files to organize your code and everything will be compiled on a single file. see SCSS folder for understanding

 #### dist/: = Assets folder
 "distribution", the compiled code/library, also named public/ or build/.
 The files meant for production or public use are usually located here.